Baldur's Gate II: Enhanced Edition: Reception

 The game received positive review scores from most of the critics.
 On Metacritic, it holds an aggregate score of 78/100 for the Windows version while the iOS version holds an aggregate score of 70/100.
-Ryan Cartmel of the online magazine Hardcore Gamer gave the game a 4.5/5, saying "with an epic story, memorable characters, hundreds of hours of dungeon crawling, questing and adventuring, Baldur's Gate stands tall among the classics.
-The Enhanced Edition takes all that (and then some) and wraps it in a much more visually pleasing package that will be more acceptable to modern gamers" Patrick Hancock of Destructoid gave the release a score of 8.5/10 calling the remaster and the additions "impressive efforts with a few noticeable problems holding it back".
+Ryan Cartmel of the online magazine Hardcore Gamer gave the game a 4.5/5, saying that with its epic story, memorable characters, hundreds of hours of dungeon crawling, questing and adventuring, Baldur's Gate stands tall among the classics.
+He also said that due to its improved visuals Enhanced Edition will attract modern gamers.
+Patrick Hancock of Destructoid gave the release a score of 8.5/10 calling the remaster and the additions "impressive efforts with a few noticeable problems holding it back".
 Brett Todd of GameSpot gave the revision a review score of 7/10 praising the new additions to the game.
 Leif Johnson of IGN gave the game a review score of 8.3/10 praising it for the improved visuals and new additions.